aditisingh4812/simplified_tuned_range_separated/README.md

 ## 🚀 Features

-- Feature 1 - Streamlined ω_eff Calculation
+- Feature 1 - Streamlined ω_eff Calculation:
-  Integrated with PySCF’s framework for effortless computation of range-separation parameters.
+- Integrated with PySCF’s framework for effortless computation of range-separation parameters.
 - Feature 2 - Transparent Workflow Documentation
-  Raw input files and annotated output results provide full visibility into computational workflows and final outcomes.
+- Raw input files and annotated output results provide full visibility into computational workflows and final outcomes.
 - Feature 3 - Comprehensive Geometry Library
-  Access all optimized molecular structures used in the study, formatted for seamless compatibility.
+- Access all optimized molecular structures used in the study, formatted for seamless compatibility.